 - The CPS recognizes two types of members:

-- The membership fee is determined for a four-year period by the CPS Executive Board.
+- The membership fee is determined at the ISA or IPSA Congress for a four-year period by the CPS Executive Board;

-- The officers of the CPS shall consist of an Executive Board that is made up of a president, a secretary, a treasurer and a minum of 4 and maximum of 9 additional officers, according ot the IPSA and ISA rules;
+- The officers of the CPS shall consist of an Executive Board that is made up of a President, a Secretary, a Treasurer and a minimum of 4 and maximum of 9 additional officers, according to the IPSA and ISA rules.
+The office of Secretary might be cumulated with that of President or Treasurer.
+There might also be a co-President;

-- Election of Board officers shall take place every four years during the year preceding the ISA World Congress meetings.
+- Election of Board officers shall take place every four years in the months before the ISA/IPSA World Congress meetings.
 An effort shall be made to ensure a fair disciplinary, regional and gender representation;

 - Election procedures for CPS Board members: